best pocket knives

 Cons.

-Made in China at an average price.
+They are made in China at an average price.

 Check it out at bladehq.com.
 (Currently out of stock)